-Why: To promote uptake of the project results but also to raise awareness of potential security threats and considerations for potential inclusion of project results at design phase, i.e. safety and security by design, as well as supporting the training, collaboration, and participation to events.
+Why: To promote uptake of the project results but also to raise awareness of potential security threats and considerations for potential inclusion of project results at the design phase, i.e. safety and security by design, as well as supporting the training, collaboration, and participation in events.

-How: This group will be engaged in a similar way to end-users with added industry specific workshops, demonstrations, use case presentations and conferences.
-There are workshops to be conducted as part of WP2 and contacts with be furthered through ongoing communication via social media, blogs, newsletters and events.
-Events organised by other on cybersecurity will be reviewed and potentially attended in order to make contacts to relevant providers.
+How: This group will be engaged in a similar way to end-users with added industry-specific workshops, demonstrations, use case presentations and conferences.
+There are workshops to be conducted as part of WP2 and contacts with being furthered through ongoing communication via social media, blogs, newsletters and events.
+Events organised by other groups on cybersecurity will be reviewed and potentially attended to contact relevant providers.